eBay/EBNObservable/Documentation.md

 The reason for the odd subclass-plus-private-implementation thing is because the NS collection classes are class clusters, where the top-level object just defines the protocol and hidden subclasses actually implement the behavior.
 Therefore, our collection objects need to subclass Apple's in order to interoperate as collections, but they can't call super to implement their behaviors as the superclass doesn't implement them.

+Copying an observable collection object does not copy the observations.
+However, mutableCopy will return an  observable collection object (an EBNObservable), not an NSMutable.

+EBNObservable collections are NSCoded using an archiver proxy object that deals with strange issues with how class clusters work with NSCoder.

 # LazyLoader Reference #

 LazyLoader is a class that leverages Observable to introduce a few new capabilities appropriate for model objects.
-LazyLoader allows for the creation of several types of *synthetic properties*, which in this context means a property whose value is synthesized from other values.
+LazyLoader allows for the creation of several types of *synthetic properties*, which in this context means a property whose value is synthesized from other property values.

-Using LazyLoader requires that you declare your object to be a subclass of LazyLoader.
-It is intended to be used for objects in the model layer of your application.
+Using LazyLoader used to require that you declare your object to be a subclass of LazyLoader, but this is no longer the case--LazyLoader is now a category on NSObject.

-All of these synthetic properties are **properties**, just like normal Objective-C properties.
+LazyLoader synthetic properties are **properties**, just like normal Objective-C properties.
 You can declare them strong, weak, assign, copy, atomic or not, readonly or readwrite.
 You can declare custom setters and getters or not.

 If these concepts sound somewhat similar to Apple's new property attributes in the Swift language, as it happens, they are.
 I'd written the code for this before hearing about Swift, and was very happy to see these sort of features in the Swift language (remember, Apple had been working on Swift for years, much longer than I've been working on LazyLoader).
 Lots of other people have come up with similar ideas as well; you can find examples on the internet.